 “When your audience loves and believes you, there’s no limit to how far the fame can go,” he says, with a grin.

 A high-rolling, Lamborghini-obsessed celebrity, Ramadan is a regular visitor to Dubai, especially after being granted a 10-year golden visa last year.
-His preferred residence in the city is the Palazzo Versace, from where he speaks to The National.

 He makes no pretence of being a simple man and says he has no time for theatrics: he is simply himself.